Can’t afford to pay HMRC demands

 So what should you do if you are in the latter situation?
 As one famous person said on a sitcom.
 ‘Do not panic!

 Do not ignore any communications from the HMRC.
-The result being that HMRC may commence an action to recover the debt, resulting in a Winding Up Order against your limited company, and even a bankruptcy proceeding against you for the personal debt.
+The result is HMRC may commence an action to recover the debt, resulting in my company has received a Winding Up petition against your limited company, and even a bankruptcy proceeding against you for the personal debt.

 The later situations are to be avoided if you can’t conclude an acceptable agreement.

-If this happens, contact a licensed insolvency practitioner (IP), like the team at HBG Advisory.
+If this happens, contact licensed insolvency practitioners like the team at HBG Advisory.

 An IP can offer support and licensed advice, explaining the options available for your situation.
 You must act once you are aware of your case, as this will help the IP assist you and your company’s financial position.